How to Become a School Nurse

 If you would like to gain the necessary education to become a school nurse, we highly recommend that you check out our free School Finder Tool located HERE.

 School nurses enjoy competitive salaries and benefits as well as flexible hours.
-The average annual salary for a school nurse is $43,856.
+The average annual salary for a registered nurse, including school nurses, is $69,790, according to the Bureau of Labor Statistics.
 Some of these professionals supplement their income by working temporary positions during the summer months.

-According to the US Bureau of Labor Statistics, employment of registered nurses (including school nurses) is expected to grow by 26% between 2010 and 2020—faster than the average for all occupations.
+According to the US Bureau of Labor Statistics, employment of registered nurses (including school nurses) is expected to grow by 19% between 2012 and 2022—faster than the average for all occupations.
 However, federal accountability legislation, which emphasizes math and reading achievement on standardized tests, has led many districts to divert resources away from health programs.
 Many schools are therefore consolidating or eliminating school nurse positions due to budget concerns.
 On a more positive note, school nurses whose positions are cut will find ample opportunities for their talents elsewhere.